Why Wind Projects Stall: The Business Case for Collaborative Design

 • Lower cost volatility: less rework, fewer last-minute delays or “sweeteners.”

-• Smoother permitting, construction & operations: issues are aired and resolved in partnership, not in DAD stand-offs or the press.
+• Smoother permitting, construction & operations: issues are aired and resolved in partnership, not in DAD stand-offs, nor in the press.

 Value creation benefits

-• Better siting & design: local knowledge avoids costly mistakes and reveals synergies with community development needs.
+• Better integration with local needs: local knowledge avoids costly mistakes and reveals synergies with community development needs.
+Win-wins become possible.

-• Stronger licence to operate: trust compounds and pays back over the investment’s life, and spills into future investments by ways of reputation.
+• Stronger licence to operate: trust enables permits, and then compounds and pays back over the investment’s life.
+It spills into future investments by ways of reputation.

-• Investor & ESG credibility: transparent process, measurable support outcomes.
+• Investor & ESG credibility: a robust process with measurable outcomes.

-• Portfolio advantage: boards and lenders reduce risk premiums when they see a repeatable, successful social-feasibility discipline.
+• Portfolio advantage: boards and lenders reduce risk premiums when they see a repeatable, successful discipline that earns local support.

-Bottom line: Investing a fraction of project budget into structured collaboration early typically saves years later – delivering orders-of-magnitude better ROI on the initial investment.
+Bottom line: Investing a fraction of project budget into a structured collaboration business model early typically saves millions later, and much lower project attrition in the shorter term – delivering orders-of-magnitude better ROI on the initial investment.

 5) What collaboration looks like in practice (it’s structured, not vague)

 “Work with the community” can sound soft.
-But in ELSA it’s disciplined, time-bound, and built around a clear framework: Renewables AT PACE.
+But, through Renewables AT PACE, it’s disciplined, time-bound, and built around steps:

 Equip the team for open dialogue.
-Map stakeholders beyond the usual suspects; surface both concerns and hopes.
+Map stakeholders via stakes rather than the usual suspects; become aware of both concerns and aspirations.

 Agree ground rules, timelines, and decision boundaries.
 Bring in Trusted Intermediaries where needed to bridge gaps.